Meet the Staff

 Associate Director of Residential Life and Student Conduct (ADRL)

-As the ADRL, Jill assists in the overall supervision and direction for the department, directly supervises and mentors professional staff, coordinates staff trainings, and assists in student conduct matters.
+As the ADRL, Amanda assists in the overall supervision and direction for the department, directly supervises and mentors professional staff, coordinates staff trainings, and assists in student conduct matters.

 Resident Director, Bodine